Limbo (boutique): History

 Among its important contributions to the world of fashion, Limbo is recognized as being the first boutique to sell used, prewashed, distressed and embellished jeans.

 Owner Marty Freedman sold used Levi's jeans to a local hippy clientele.
 When supplies of used Levi's ran low he took new, unwashed Lee jeans, a brand he also carried, and sent them out to a laundry.
 It marked the first time a retailer had washed a new pair of jeans to get a used, worn effect, and the idea became a hit.
 Moreover, Freedman used East Village artists to embellish the jeans with patches, decals and other touches, and sold them for $200.
 Freedman sold the store in 1975 to Trash & Vaudeville.

 Limbo's eclectic merchandise – from vintage suits, dresses and military uniforms, to original designed outfits made of Indian cottons and silks – helped introduce the free-wheeling sartorial expression associated with the 1960s—a style that informed and was informed by rock & roll music and radical politics, Eastern spirituality and liberated sexuality.

 Limbo helped turn clothing into a medium that critiqued assumptions of both high and low culture, just as pop culture became the dominant culture.
 The store also helped normalize the notion of unisex clothing.
 It was regularly featured in the fashion and style sections of the New York newspapers, as well as national magazines, including Cosmopolitan, Glamour, Life, Vogue, Jet, and L'uomo Vogue.

-In the process, it became the "haberdasher" of New York City's "counter-culture", as well as of musicians playing at the nearby Fillmore East; the store also acted as an unofficial ticket agent to the Fillmore.
+In the process, it became the "haberdasher" of New York City's "counter-culture", as well as of musicians playing at the Fillmore East right around the corner on Second Avenue.
+By arrangement with the theater's legendary owner Bill Graham, the store also acted as an unofficial ticket agent to the Fillmore and sold Fillmore East jerseys styled after those it furnished the ushers and staff.
 The store dressed rock stars and artists from Janis Joplin, Jimi Hendrix and Jim Morrison, to the New York Dolls and Velvet Underground.
 John Lennon and Yoko Ono frequented the shop, as did Andy Warhol and his "superstars", including Baby Jane Holzer, Nico, Viva and Edie Sedgwick.

 In the Chicago Tribune in 1966, photographer and chronicler of fashion Bill Cunningham reported that "Even top designers of Paris rush down to Limbo as soon as they arrive in New York."
 Hubert de Givenchy, Halston, Courrèges, and other couturiers frequented the store.
 Ralph Lauren mined its shelves, particularly for "vintage" and unusual clothing, while Tommy Hilfiger, initially a customer, later drove down from Elmira, New York to load his trunk and backseat of his car with Limbo's pre-washed jeans to resell at his stores upstate.

 Limbo was a destination to visit in the East Village, attracting not only fashion-conscious people from other Manhattan neighborhoods and the city's suburbs, but also people from other states and overseas.
 The store's metal steps and landing were for a time a place to observe the scene and to be seen.